lyx0727/distillm-2/README.md

 ## 🚀 Generation

 0. (Optional) Perform supervised fine-tuning before running DistiLLM-2.
 This step can be skipped if you are using an instruction-tuned model as the student.
-However, if you do skip it, we recommend reducing the number of training iterations for DistiLLM-2 to avoid overfitting.
+We recommend performing this step.
+However, if you choose to skip it, we suggest reducing the number of training iterations for DistiLLM-2 as described in Appendix D.2.

 ```bash
 accelerate launch --config_file accelerate_configs/deepspeed_zero3.yaml --num_processes=4 src/run_sft.py training_configs/qwen2.5-1.5b-sft.yaml
 ```